hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

-## Appendix A: other noodles that are yummy but ain't the best
+## Appendix A: other noodles that ain't the yummiest noodle

-In this section, I will describe the other approaches that I had experience with (i.e. have been used in practice), but won't recommend them for others.
-On their own, they are not bad, just not the best (comparing to methods described above).
+In this section, I will describe the other approaches that I had experience with, but won't recommend them for others.
+On their own, they are quite good and convenient, just not the best out there (comparing to methods described above).

 ### A.1.
 GradNorm: Gradients Normalization for Adaptive $$\lambda_t$$ Balancing